I-Ocean/common-metadata/globalProperties.md

 # Global properties

-This section contians metadata variables and attributes common to the whole file.
+This section contains attributes common to the whole file.

 To request additions or changes please raise a new [GitHub issue](https://github.com/I-Ocean/common-metadata/issues/new)